 He married for the first time in 1687 to Anna Ursula Spies with whom he had at least two children.
 Following her death, he married again to Anna Katherine Grund in 1693, and they had three known children.

 His death is recorded at the Melbach on November 4, 1726.
-He would have been buried in the common church grounds with no tombstone and little distinction from the hundreds of other remains in the same limited area; I believe this was at the church in Raumland.
+He was buried at the church in Raumland with no tombstone and little distinction from the hundreds of other remains in the same limited area.
 His descendants live to this day in southern Wittgenstein as well as the United States.

 By the early 1700s he was in demand as a master builder–a combination of architect and construction supervisor–for both the noble families of the area and more prosperous Burgers and farmers.
 Little evidence remains of what he was paid for this work.
 It almost certainly supplemented his obligations as a tenant farmer.